barnabapa/icounicornsworld/README.md

-# icounicornsworld smartcontract ofr preICO and ICO
+# icounicornsworld smartcontract for preICO and ICO